Big Cypress National Preserve: History

 Archaeology at Platt Island in the preserve shows humans settled there more than two thousand years ago.
 The Calusa people had an extensive presence in the area when Europeans arrived.
 Big Cypress was historically occupied by various cultures of Native Americans; the last were the Seminole of the nineteenth century.
 Their descendants include the federally recognized Miccosukee Tribe of Indians of Florida and the Seminole Tribe of Florida.

 Early European-American settlers hunted herons and egrets, whose feathers were popular with 19th and 20th century hat-makers in New York and Paris.
 Poachers hunted American alligators and American crocodiles to near extinction.
 When the timber industry began to operate in the area, it built railroads, and cut and hauled out most of the cypress ecosystem's old growth trees.

-Portions of the Big Cypress, which is slightly more elevated than the western Everglades, were farmed for winter vegetables.
+An area of approximately 1400 acre along and west of State Road 29 in the western part of the Big Cypress, now known as the Green Heart of the Everglades, was commercially farmed for winter vegetables from the late 1920s until the 1960s.

 The search for oil in Florida began in 1901 with no success.
-After almost 80 dry holes had been drilled throughout the state, on September 26, 1943, Humble Oil Company (later to become Exxon) discovered Florida's first producing oil well in the northwest portion of what is now Big Cypress National Preserve.
+After almost 80 dry holes had been drilled throughout the state, on September 26, 1943, Humble Oil Company (at the time partly owned by and later merged into Standard Oil of New Jersey) discovered Florida's first producing oil well in the northwest portion of what is now Big Cypress National Preserve.
 When Everglades National Park was established in 1947, Big Cypress was originally intended to be included; however, because the land had not been purchased from its private owners, Big Cypress was ultimately released from the park system.